magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 - Enter widget edit mode and go to the "Overlays" section.
 - Make sure you&#39;re on the "Marker" tab and click "Add marker".
 - Select the data source - it can be a device, an entity alias, or a function.
 - Define the coordinate keys.
-By default, ThingsBoard uses *latitude* and *longitude* attributes as the coordinate keys for the marker.
+By default, IoT Hub uses *latitude* and *longitude* attributes as the coordinate keys for the marker.
 If your entity uses different key names, update them here.
 - Apply the changes.

 The marker will appear on the map based on the specified coordinates.